Amarok79/Amarok.Events/README.md

 ### Event Source and Event

-Suppose you have an interface and want to expose an event.
+Suppose you have an interface and you want to expose an event on that interface.
 You do that as following:

     public interface IFooService
     {